rocker-org/devcontainer-features/src/r-rig/NOTES.md

 This feature uses [rig](https://github.com/r-lib/rig) to install [R](https://www.r-project.org/).

-**Do not install this feature on R-installed images**, as rig does not manage R installed outside of rig.
+Note that rig does not manage R installed outside of rig.
+If R is already installed and `"version": "none"` is set, rig will not be installed.

 ## R package installation